Putting a Spotlight on Boilly

 Between the 28 January and 19 May 2019 we are highlighting three recently conserved paintings by French painter Léopold Boilly (1761–1845) in a special display ‘Spotlight on Boilly’.
 In this short blog story, Dr Yuriko Jackall – Curator of French Paintings at the Wallace Collection, tells us a bit more about Boilly, giving us insight into the artist, the reasons behind the conservation project, and why we wish to put a ‘Spotlight’ on him this year…

 During his lifetime Léopold Boilly witnessed the overthrow of the Ancien Régime, the Revolution, the rise of Napoleon, and the Restoration of the Bourbon monarchy.
-Throughout, he worked with an intensity that yielded a remarkably large and varied oeuvre.
-His striking images move from lively vignettes of urban life unfolding on Paris’s busy boulevards to trompe l’oeil (illusionistic still lifes), to small-scale portraits which he later claimed to have produced in the thousands - all in a single sitting.
+Throughout, he worked with an intensity that resulted in a remarkably large and varied body of work.
+His striking images move from lively depictings of urban life unfolding on Paris’s busy boulevards to trompe l’oeil (illusionistic still lifes), to small-scale portraits which he later claimed to have produced in the thousands - all in a single sitting.
 Today he is perhaps best known for his tongue-in-cheek depictions of bourgeois life, paintings such as our Dead Mouse (P435), Visit Returned (P473), and The Sorrows of Love (P479).
-Rife with mischievous, sensual undertones, such works earned Boilly the condemnation of Robespierre’s puritanical Committee of Public Safety during the Terror, a run-in from which he barely escaped with his head.
+Rife with mischievous, sensual undertones, such works earned Boilly the condemnation of Robespierre’s puritanical Committee of Public Safety during the Terror, a run-in from which he barely escaped with his head!

 In 2017 Boilly scholars Etienne Bréton and Pascal Zuber generously underwrote the conservation of our three paintings.
 Although these were generally in good condition, the artist’s jewel-like palette and intricate compositions had become obscured by layers of grime and yellowed varnish accumulated over the years.
 When it became clear that the final transformation would be even more dramatic than anticipated, we began to think seriously about how to highlight these renewed paintings in a designated display, ‘Spotlight on Boilly’.
 The fact that the National Gallery was focusing on Boilly at the same time encouraged us to think of such a display as a singular opportunity to raise broader questions about this artist’s place in UK collections and his critical fortune in this country.